Enalean/tuleap-documentation-en/languages/en/developer-guide/back-end/events.rst

 - Listen to this event in ``SystemEventManager`` to properly queue the SystemEvent
 - Have class named after SystemEvent_EVENT_TYPE with a ``process`` method that finish by ``$this->done()`` when successful or ``$this->error()`` otherwise.

 That's all!
-All the process of instanciation and queue management is done by Tuleap.
+All the process of instantiation and queue management is done by Tuleap.